Phlebotomy Technician Application Process

 - Applications for the Phlebotomy Technician program are accepted on an on-going basis.
 Phlebotomy course sections/locations will vary depending on the semester.

-- Upon receipt of your completed application, you will be placed on a waitlist based on the indicated campus preference from your application.
-An application is considered complete by the date it is received in the Health Science admissions office.
-Additional information regarding the students position on the waitlist can be provided by the Phlebotomy Administrative Assistant.
+- Upon receipt of your application in the department, your application will be further reviewed.
+Once marked as complete, the student will be placed on a waitlist based on the date of the application.
+Additional information regarding the student’s position on the waitlist can be provided by the Phlebotomy Administrative Assistant.

-- Prior to the start of the next available semester, emails will be sent to confirm continued interest and campus placement.
-If the student fails to respond to the interest email, the application will be retired.
+- Prior to the start of the next available semester, conditional letters of acceptance will be sent to the email of record.
+If a student fails to respond to the conditional letter of acceptance by the stated deadline, the applicant will lose their seat for the upcoming semester.

 Provisional Admission Information